International

 The symmetry of crystals is treated in textbooks by different methods and at different levels of complexity.
 In this part, a mainly algebraic approach is used, but the geometric viewpoint is presented also.
 The algebraic approach has two advantages: it facilitates computer applications and it permits statements to be formulated in such a way that they are independent of the dimension of the space.
 This is frequently done in this part.

 A great selection of textbooks and monographs is available for the study of crystallography.
-Only Giacovazzo (2002)[link] and Vainshtein (1994)[link] will be mentioned here.
+Only Giacovazzo (2002)link to reference and Vainshtein (1994)link to reference will be mentioned here.

 In addition to books, many programs exist by which crystallographic computations can be performed.
 For example, the programs can be used to derive the classes of point groups, space groups, lattices (Bravais lattices) and crystal families; to calculate the subgroups of point groups and space groups, Wyckoff positions, irreducible representations etc. The mathematical program packages GAP (Groups, Algorithms and Programming), in particular CrystGap, and Carat (Crystallographic Algorithms and Tables) are examples of powerful tools for the solution of problems of crystallographic symmetry.
 For GAP, see http://www.gap-system.org/ ; for Carat, see http://wwwb.math.rwth-aachen.de/carat/ .
 Other programs are provided by the crystallographic server in Bilbao: http://www.cryst.ehu.es/ .